to the Border Pipe

 partner in the fiddle, it has been widely taken up by Scottish folk groups.
 Present-day

-take up the Border pipe will find printed tutors available, an increasing number
+wishing to take up the Border pipe will find printed tutors available, an increasing

-of makers, and non-standard playing styles that vary agreeably according to musical
+number of makers, and non-standard playing styles that vary agreeably according

 instruments are individually hand-made from finest materials.